- 9 January 2019

 - Category: Innovation

-Societal perception of Entrepreneurship: Founded in 1997 by Academics from Babson College and the London Business School, the Global Entrepreneurship Monitor (GEM) provides a comprehensive analysis of entrepreneurship in 54 countries.
+The societal perception of Entrepreneurship: Founded in 1997 by Academics from Babson College and the London Business School, the Global Entrepreneurship Monitor (GEM) provides a comprehensive analysis of entrepreneurship in 54 countries.
 The 2018 Report offers surprising insights into the lack of entrepreneurs in Japan.
 The Entrepreneurship spirit index ranks in the last position….54 out of 54!
-The self-perceptions about entrepreneurship rank also 54/54 regarding perceived opportunities, capabilities and intentions.
+The self-perceptions about entrepreneurship rank also 54/54 regarding perceived opportunities, capabilities, and intentions.
 The status of entrepreneurs is low, 48/52.
 Entrepreneurship is seen as a terrible career choice, 51/52.
 When asked why people do not want to start new businesses, fear of failure ranks high -18/54.
-In a country where the “salaryman” or white collar workers culture is still vivid.
+In a country where the “salaryman” or white-collar workers’ culture is still vivid.
 In a corporate world where career advancement is even based mainly on the number of years spent in the same company, risky career plans are to avoid.